-- The appellant is liable to pay the short assessment bill amount issued by the Licensee (revised amount as per the CGRF-CR order). - (2) The Licensee shall grant instalment facility of 24 monthly instalments without interest for making the payment.
+- (1) The appellant is liable to pay the short assessment bill amount issued by the Licensee (revised amount as per the CGRF-CR order). - (2) The Licensee shall grant instalment facility of 24 monthly instalments without interest for making the payment. - (3) The Licensee shall enquire and take suitable action for not billing the low voltage surcharge in time, which resulting into revenue loss to the Licensee and also resulting into huge one-time financial burden to the consumer. - (4) The Licensee shall enquire the lapses of the officials who has not adhere to Section 101 of the Kerala Electricity Supply Code, 2014 and take necessary action.

-- (3) The Licensee shall enquire and take suitable action for not billing the low voltage surcharge in time, which resulting into revenue loss to the Licensee and also resulting into huge one-time financial burden to the consumer. - (4) The Licensee shall enquire the lapses of the officials who has not adhere to Section 101 of the Kerala Electricity Supply Code, 2014 and take necessary action. - (5) The order of CGRF, Central Region is modified accordingly.
+- (5) Licensee also shall enquire the lapses from the officials who has not adhere to Section 98 of Kerala Electricity Supply Code 2014 and take necessary action for converting the LT connection to HT connection though the consumer has submitted their application for the same on 15-03-2021. - (6) The order of CGRF, Central Region is modified accordingly.